Solar power in Australia (2)

 were put in place to encourage people to install solar PV on their homes

-The Office of the Renewable Energy Regulator (ORER; since replaced by
+The Office of the Renewable Energy Regulator (ORER; since replaced by the

 Regulator) released a spread-sheet